Market Vectors ETFs

 Subscribe to email updates

 Learn more on how to purchase shares of Van Eck Mutual Funds

 By: Eric Fine, Portfolio Manager

-The Fund’s biggest winners were Chile, Mexico, and South Korea (all in hard-currency).
-The Fund’s biggest losers were Venezuela, Colombia, and Brazil.
+The Fund’s biggest winners were Argentina, Chile and China (all in hard currency).
+The Fund’s biggest losers were Brazil, Korea and Peru.

 Portfolio Manager, Global Fixed Income